 With Paul Davies absent due to injury Rob had a new team partner in another Welshman Tom Matthews and the pair took gold in the round-robin team event to crown a successful competition for Rob.

-In December 2015 Rob regained the World number one ranking in men’s class 1 and is now focused on preparing for the 2016 Paralympic Games in Rio.
+In December 2015 Rob regained the World number one ranking in men’s class 1 and carried his strong form into Rio 2016 where he came away with a gold medal.

 Show your support for Rob Davies by sharing their bio!